 End Times and Rapture

-I believe the end is near due to the immense amount of evil and the rapid progression of wicked movements such as the transgender/homosexuality movement, socialism, liberalism, feminism, etc. However, no man knows the hour, and anyone suggesting exact dates is a false prophet.
+I believe the end is near due to the immense amount of evil and the rapid progression of wicked movements.
+However, no man knows the hour, and anyone suggesting exact dates is a false prophet.

 I believe the rapture will occur prior to the great tribulation (premillennial, pre-tribulation).
 During the great tribulation, antichrist will be revealed and will proclaim himself to be God.
 Christ’s second coming will then happen, and He will reign for 1,000 years during the millennium reign.
 Heaven and Earth will ultimately be destroyed, and a New Heaven and Earth will then be established.